-Hearing My Friend's Voice from Iran's Notorious Evin Prison Changed Everything
+Hearing Best Friend’s Voice from Iran Prison Changed Everything for Me

-Friend's Voice from Iran Prison Changes Everything for Me
+Hearing Best Friend’s Voice from Iran Prison Changed Everything for Me

 Two days before the US-Israeli strikes against Tehran, I spoke with my friend Lindsay Foreman.
 She is in the city’s formidable Evin Prison, and it was an emotional conversation for us both.
 Her voice was steady, but her fear was unmistakable.
 She and her husband, Craig, have spent more than 14 months arbitrarily detained on trumped‑up charges of espionage, victims of hostage diplomacy.
 They are weak from torture and malnutrition and uncertain about what each day may bring.